rb-dahlb/Python_ST7789/README.md

 Forked from [solinnovay/Python_ST7789](solinnovay/Python_ST7789) and adapted to work with a 170x320 display, adding offset and rotation as setup parameters.

+Changed from using RPi.GPIO to lgpio to work better with gpiozero.

 ## Wiring
 |LCD Pin|Pin     |Pin name|Labelled |
 |-------|--------|--------|------|